 To work around this error, ensure that all three network interfaces in the Cisco VSG port profile are set to the VM Network (port profile from vSwitch) during OVA installation.

-Once the virtual machine is created, the port profile for the three interfaces should be changed according to the Cisco Virtual Security Gateway and Cisco Virtual Network Management Center Installation and Upgrade Guide for your release number.
+Once the virtual machine is created, the port profile for the three interfaces should be changed according to the Cisco Virtual Security Gateway, Release 4.2(1)VSG1(2) and Cisco Virtual Network Management Center, Release 1.2 Installation and Upgrade Guide.